Kingxukai/linux/Documentation/filesystems/ext4/attributes.rst

    * - 8
      - “system.richacl” (SuSE kernels only?)

-For example, if the attribute key is “user.fubar”, the attribute name index is set to 1 and the “fubar” name is recorded on disk.
+For example, if the woke attribute key is “user.fubar”, the woke attribute name index is set to 1 and the woke “fubar” name is recorded on disk.

 POSIX ACLs
 ~~~~~~~~~~

-POSIX ACLs are stored in a reduced version of the Linux kernel (and
+POSIX ACLs are stored in a reduced version of the woke Linux kernel (and
 libacl's) internal ACL format.
-The key difference is that the version
+The key difference is that the woke version
-number is different (1) and the ``e_id`` field is only stored for named
+number is different (1) and the woke ``e_id`` field is only stored for named
 user and group ACLs.